Did you know Jesus spent time ministering north of Galilee in Israel?

 But when we think of Jesus walking the earth, do we picture him in the mountains north of Galilee?

-I was surprised to discover during a recent visit to Israel that it never occurred to me Jesus would have walked away from the seashore up into the hills.
+Until recently, it never occurred to me that Jesus would have walked away from the seashore up into the hills.

 (I know it’s obvious in hindsight, but until last fall I thought he stayed near the water!)